axiros/docutools/README.md

 ## Documentation building tools

+!!! caution "Work in Progress"
+    The termcast feature is heavily W.I.P!

 ![](img/page-teaser.png){: style="width:1550px" }

 This library is meant to be used as a development dependency for projects which want [mkdocs/material](https://squidfunk.github.io/mkdocs-material/) based documentation, pulling in all the necessary dependencies plus adding a few strong features as well, which were to hard / did not make sense to realize as mkdocs plugins.

 <!-- pre_proc_marker -->